n3f/merpress/DEVELOPMENT.md

 ```

 If you want to work with development, use the `watch` script (e.g. `pnpm
 watch`).
-And it's suggested that you run `pnpm husky install` in order to add a
+And it's suggested that you run `pnpm install husky` in order to add a
 linting check before committing.

 ### Linting